How to Write a Condolence Email to Customers and Coworkers

 Tom, I wanted to let you know that I spoke with Ellen Fitcher from the Sacramento district.
 She informed me of the news about Bill Carrera passing away last week.
 My greatest sympathy to you, the district, and to Bill's family.
 I didn’t know Bill very well; however, every time I spoke with him on the phone he was full of energy, pleasant, and wanted the best.
 I will miss speaking with him.
 The news from Ellen brought tears to my eyes.

-I wanted to let you know that I updated your correspondences by removing Bill’s information.
-You can reach out to me if the correspondences need to be updated, and for now, all correspondence that had been sent to Bill will be sent to Ellen.
+I wanted to let you know that I updated your correspondence by removing Bill’s information.
+You can reach out to me if the correspondence needs to be updated, and for now, all correspondence that had been sent to Bill will be sent to Ellen.
 Let me know if I can assist you in any way while you are in the transition period of a new business manager.

 Jeri Knight